regiregi22/RaspiNail/raspibolt_65_system-recovery.md

 ### Create microSD card image

-* Shut down your RaspiBolt
+* Shut down your RaspiNail
   `$ sudo shutdown now`
 * Remove the microSD card and connect it to your regular computer
 * Follow this guide to create a disk image: